ErikAbrahamson/guest-speaker-app/README.md

 1. As a user-
   * View past speakers
-  * View future speakers
+  * View future topics
-  * vote on speakers
+  * Vote on past speakers
   * Give feedback/comments
   * Login
 1. As an admin-